 Older structures and processes won’t do anymore.
 No matter how you tinker with your existing reality, change expert John P. Kotter insists it won’t be enough.
-If your current structure is flagging, the time for change is here.
+If your current structure is flagging, the time for change is now.

-Harvard Business School professor emeritus John P. Kotter, a noted leadership expert, understands that intense, accelerating change defines today’s business world.
+Harvard Business School professor emeritus John P. Kotter, a noted leadership and change management expert, understands that intense, accelerating change defines today’s business world.
 While stable, clear hierarchies work in a steady environment of routine operations, he warns, they can’t perform the work that change requires.
 A hierarchy can’t identify emerging opportunities or threats.

 More than anything, both today and throughout history, leadership has been associated with change.John P. Kotter

 Almost all businesses start with a “network-like structure” in which relationships follow a solar system model.
 The founders are at the core, and everyone revolves around them and their vision, continually seeking opportunities and taking risks.
-Over time, these vibrant, fluid networks grow and shift into to rational, reliable hierarchies.
+Over time, these vibrant, fluid networks grow and shift to rational, reliable hierarchies.